Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Introduction

-We summarize the main contributions of this work as: \begin{enumerate} \item The proposal of training and testing procedures based on denoising diffusion models that are able to translate optical images from a lower spatial resolution to a higher spatial resolution domain while maintaining high inter-patch and input-output consistency. \item The presentation of image quality comparisons between the proposed method and other solutions, together with ablation experiments, over hundreds of square kilometers of imagery. \item The execution of tests that show how one of the most ubiquitous frameworks for diffusion models, the classifier-free guided DDIM \cite{ho2022classifierfree}, might not be well suited to perform I2I translation of optical remote sensing images when trained with large and diverse data sets, and how our method is not affected by the same problems. \item The presentation of heterogeneous change detection tests in Beirut, Lebanon, and Austin, USA, indicate that the proposed I2I translation method has the potential to improve heterogeneous change detection performance, compared to when no translation between domains is performed. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We propose original training and testing procedures based on denoising diffusion models that translate optical images from a low spatial resolution domain to a higher one over large areas while maintaining high \mbox{inter-patch} and \mbox{input-output} consistency. \item We present image quality comparisons between our method and other \mbox{cutting-edge} solutions, along with ablation experiments over hundreds of square kilometers of imagery, highlighting the contributions of our approach compared to traditional denoising diffusion. \item We present heterogeneous change detection tests in Beirut, Lebanon, and Austin, USA, indicating the potential usefulness of our method in HCD tasks. \end{enumerate}

-\subsection{Related Works}
+\section{Related Works}